 Mix it until well combined:

-Pour into bundt pan and bake for 40-50 minutes:
+Pour batter into prepared bundt pan and bake for 40-50 minutes:

 This is it!
 Allow your bundt cake to cool down for about 15-20 minutes until it's ready to be glazed: